Russia says West still considering military action on Iran

-MOSCOW Russia's deputy foreign minister said on Sunday that military action against Iran over its nuclear programme was being considered in some Western countries.
+MOSCOW Russia's deputy foreign minister said on Sunday that military action against Iran over its nuclear program was being considered in some Western countries.

 "It is one of many various signals coming from various sources that the military option is considered as realistic and possible," he said.
 "We are receiving signals, both through public and intelligence channels, that this option is now being reviewed in some capitals as more applicable in this situation".